desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 ## Abstract

-This ADR introduces a new feature that enables the subspace admins to create, mint and burn a subspace related coin.
+This ADR introduces a new feature that allows subspace admins to create, mint and burn new tokens.

 ## Context